1. Lose weight

 Drinking too much, too often, can increase your blood pressure, so practice moderation

-Among the many reasons to quit smoking is that the habit is a strong risk factor for heart disease.
+Among the many reasons to quit smoking is that it is a strong risk factor for heart disease.

 Every puff of cigarette smoke causes a slight, temporary increase in blood pressure.
 The chemicals in tobacco are also known to damage blood vessels.